DnD Bard Handbook

 Strangely, the Bard’s emphasis on the Performance skill from previous editions has wholly vanished.
 There is nearly no mechanical reason to take the skill.
 That’s not to say that your DM can’t make it fun, of course.
 If nothing else, if your game uses the Lifestyle rules or the Downtime rules, your proficinecy in Performance allows you to live comfortably.

-After reading this handbook, I encourage you to read our supporting articles for the Bard:
+After reading this handbook, I encourage you to read our supporting content for the Bard:

 Table of Contents